Majority of Democrats want candidate other than Biden in 2024: poll

 “I’m a great respecter of fate,” he continued.
 “And so, what I’m doing is I’m doing my job.
 I’m gonna do that job.
 And within the timeframe that makes sense after this next election cycle here, going into next year, make a judgment on what to do.”

-The poll found that 39 percent of respondents approve of Biden’s job performance, compared to 53 percent who disapprove.
+The poll found that 39% of respondents approve of Biden’s job performance, compared to 53% who disapprove.
 The president’s approval rating has remained underwater for more than a year with inflation near a 40-year high.

-Thirty-six percent of respondents approved of Biden’s handling of the economy, while 57 percent indicated they disapprove.
+Thirty-six percent of respondents approved of Biden’s handling of the economy, while 57% indicated they disapprove.

 Despite the deficit on his handling of the economy and general performance, the poll found an increasing proportion of Americans believe Biden has accomplished a great deal in the White House.